ruthtech/voting-app/README.md

 ## Deployment
 View this application on Heroku.  https://arcane-mountain-21933.herokuapp.com/ Log in with userid "happyfrog374" and password "technics".

+The code to run the simulation of voting across Canada is a work in progress.
+Log in to the same URL above with userid "admin" and password "admin" to see what the UI will look like.

 ## Built With
 Development Tools: